cmartell5/Team-Project-1/README.md

 [What we learned]

 We made our hypothesis based on the news, but our results are different from what we assumed in the beginning.
 Oil price has some impact on inflation, but it’s not as big as what we thought it would be.
 There are many other outside factors that contribute to the rise of inflation.

+(This was cloned from the team repository, so it does not reflect all the commits)